smart-edge-open/specs/doc/getting-started/on-premises/offline-deployment.md

    ```
    tar xf <offline_package_tar>
    ```
-   You will see files like `extract.sh` or `openness_experience_kits.tar`.
+   You will see files like `extract.sh` or `openness-experience-kits.tar.gz`.
+7. Run `extract.sh` script.
-7. Go to `openness_experience_kits` folder.
+8. Go to `openness-experience-kits` folder.
-8. Update `inventory.ini` file and enter IP address of this controller machine machine in `[all]` section.
+9. Update `inventory.ini` file and enter IP address of this controller machine machine in `[all]` section.
 Do not use localhost or 127.0.0.1.
-9. Run deploy script:
+10. Run deploy script:
    ```
    ./deploy_onprem_controller.sh
    ```